+The temperature -dependence of respiration rate

 Schoolfield models (equation 3) were fit to all the respiration data for the species where enough was gathered in each specific location.
 The best-fit model out of 10,000 runs in each case was kept to estimate the values of Ea, Ed, b0, β and Tpk (Table S4).

 Local species populations’ metabolic rates are expected to vary as they adapt to new environments (Kingsolver, 2009).
 Horizontal shift scenarios in TPC (Figure 1b) between locally adapted populations were not supported for any taxa (Figure 3).
 Temperature of peak performance for each taxa did not vary significantly between sites, all Tpk values fell within the largest confidence interval measured for a given genus (Figure 4).
 Differences in TPC elevation between sites were measured for all three species (Figure 3).
 These changes in elevation were supported by large variations in b0 recorded for all taxa.
 Populations adapted to intermediate site temperatures displayed higher b0 values than those at each extreme (Figure 4).
-Unexpectedly significant variation in Ea was also recorded between sites for each taxa, with colder adapted populations showing higher activation energy values (Figure 4).
+Significant variation in Ea was also recorded between sites for each taxa, with colder adapted populations showing a steeper(?) activation energy (Figure 4).

-Metabolism temperature performance curves of each predator-prey pair per site were transformed, using equation 4, into a measure of velocity and plotted against experimental temperature (Figure 5).
+Metabolism temperature performance curves of each predator-prey pair per site were converted into a measure of velocity and plotted against experimental temperature (Figure 5).
 Similar to respiration, no changes in velocity temperature performance curve Tpk were observed (316±6.6K and 316±7.9K for Chironomus, 308±1.2K and 312±1.5K for S. striolatum, 312±1.5K and 310±1.5K for C. dipterum in Evora and Toledo respectively).
 We found higher elevation of the prey curve relative to the predator at warmer adaptation temperatures for Chironomus (0.50±0.07m.s-1 versus 0.22±0.10m.s-1 difference in b0, in Evora and Toledo respectively) but not for C. dipterum (0.12±0.03m.s-1 versus 0.11±0.01m.s-1 differences in b0, in Evora and Toledo respectively).
-Relative difference in curve elevation, which was itself driven by a change in performance at warmer temperatures (b0), was found to be driving the predator-prey mismatch in TPCs (Figures 1c and 3).
+The Relative difference in curve elevation, which was itself driven by a change in performance at warmer temperatures (b0), was found to be driving the predator-prey mismatch in TPCs (Figures 1c and 3).

 EFFECT OF TEMPERATURE ON SEARCH AND ENCOUNTER RATE